coderjolly/coderjolly.github.io/index.md

 <!-- SUMMARY -->

-I am post-graduate student at **Concordia University, Montréal** pursuing **Master's in Applied Computer Science.** Throughout my career, I have obtained over 3 years of experience in designing machine learning and data science solutions and have demonstrated an ability to collaborate and contribute with colleagues of different seniority levels.
+I am **master's student with a degree in Applied Computer Science from Concordia University, Montréal**.
+Throughout my career, I have obtained over 2.5 years of experience in designing machine learning and data science solutions and have demonstrated an ability to collaborate and contribute with colleagues of different seniority levels.

 <!-- ranging from my classmates to upper-management in order to push my boundaries.  -->